goinvo/ReusableBlockChart/README.md

 4. `` .category-0 `` , ``` .category-1 ```, ..., ``` .category-n ```

-  Every point is given a classname that is chosen based on it's category ``` .category-# ```, where "category" is literally the word category and "#" the index of the category (value) in the array of possible values.
+  Every point is given a classname that is chosen based on its category ``` .category-# ```, where "category" is literally the word category and "#" the index of the category (value) in the array of possible values.

   e.g.